 The BBC have compiled a list of helpful information and support contacts to go with their MY Mind and Me season about emotional and mental wellbeing showing useful videos.

-To speak to someone else or for more information and advice take a look at the Ask and Expert directory
+For more helplines take a look at the Ask and Expert directory.